kuixu/MiniBatchSVM/README.md

   -h, --help            show this help message and exit -m MODEL, --model=MODEL
                         svm, log
-  -l, --labelstart1     use this option when  the label of your data is bengin
-                        at 1
   -t TRAINLIST, --trainlist=TRAINLIST
                         trainlist file
   -T TESTLIST, --testlist=TESTLIST